Choosing the Best Handgun Cartridge: Matching the Tool to the Job

 The new pistol cartridge was engineered to deliver better terminal ballistics than the 9mm, but in a platform that was easier to fire than the FBI's 10mm Auto.
 (Many agents of the day had a difficult time qualifying with the hard-recoiling 10mm.)

-There are still plenty of shooters who swear by the .40 S&W, though.
-While the muzzle velocity of the .40 S&W is similar to the 9mm, the .40 hits the target with far more energy, driving deeper into soft tissue as a result.
-And when neither bullet achieves terminal expansion, the .40 cal necessarily inflicts a wider wound channel than the 9mm.
+Plenty of shooters swear by the .40 S&W. While the muzzle velocity of the .40 S&W is similar to that of the 9mm, the .40 hits the target with far more energy and can drive deeper into soft tissue as a result.
+When neither bullet achieves terminal expansion, the .40 cal necessarily inflicts a wider wound channel than the 9mm.

 Although the .40 S&W produces less recoil than its 10mm predecessor, it is still a pretty heavy hitter.
 Even in a full-size pistol, the .40 S&W's recoil can be snappy and hard to tame, which can make getting back on target for quick and accurate follow-up shots a bit problematic for some.